amisolution/ERC20-AMIS/README.md

 In our case, the AMIConverter.sol contract will be set as the controller of the MiniMe Token.

 By using this contract as the base token, clones can be easily generated at any given block number, this allows for incredibly powerful functionality, effectively the ability for anyone to give extra features to the token holders without having to migrate to a new contract.
-Some of the applications that the SWT Token based on the MiniMe token contract can be used for are:
+Some of the applications that the new AMIS Token based on the MiniMe token contract can be used for are:

 Generating a voting token that is burned when you vote.
 Generating a “coupon” token that is redeemed when you use it.